Kangaroo Hoppet

 The Beginnings of the Kangaroo Hoppet

-The last Saturday in August ..
-When the XC Ski World comes to Falls Ck.
+The last Saturday in August when the XC Ski World comes to Falls Ck.

-In 1977 a group of cross-country skiers in Mount Beauty, a small mountain valley town in northeast Victoria, decided to form a cross-country ski club.
+In 1977, a group of cross-country skiers in Mount Beauty, a small mountain valley town in northeast Victoria, decided to form a cross-country ski club.
 Some of them had skied in Norway and taken part in the Norwegian Birkebeiner Ski Race and thought that Birkebeiner would be a good name for their club.
 Two years later, in 1979, the Birkebeiner Nordic Ski Club decided to hold their own version of the famous Birkebeiner race and the 25km Australian Birkebeiner was held with some 80 participants, all carrying a 5kg pack (the pack symbolised the weight of Prince Haakon part of the original Birkeberiner legend).
 The course started and finished at the alpine ski village of Falls Creek, and took participants out into the wilderness area of the adjacent Bogong High Plains.
 Note: See below for an explanation and photos of where the course went and how the track was made in those early years.

 The Club ran this event for ten years to 1988, and in early 1989, in a decision that seemed very simple at the time, it was decided that since they had the best ski race in Australia there was no reason why it should not become part of the Worldloppet series of marathon ski races that a small but growing number of Australians had travelled overseas to take part in.